Welcome! Thank you for considering the CWRU School of Medicine Medical Scientist Training Program!

 The MSTP student's research progress is periodically reviewed by a Thesis Committee.
 The Thesis Committee also decides when the experimental findings should be written for the thesis defense.
 This group conducts the thesis examination, which includes a seminar that is open to all members of the university.
 The PhD degree is awarded if the examining committee finds the quality of research appropriate.
 Before approval, PhD theses are the basis for at least one manuscript published in a peer-reviewed journal.
 CWRU MSTP students publish an average of 3 first authored scientific papers and 6 total scientific papers.

 Students are encouraged to apply for outside funding to cover training and research expenses during the PhD phase.
-See our Individual Grant Applications (also under Student Resources on Current Students).
+See our Individual Grant Applications (also included in Student Resources).
+The Harrington Research Institute also supports young scientists with The Harrington-MSTP at CWRU Scholar Award, which recognizes students whose research has shown innovation and creativity, and the potential for progressing from scientific discovery to a medical therapy.

 During this time the MSTP student rejoins the traditional medical students to complete his or her clinical clerkships.
 This is the primary clinical segment of the program.
 Because of state licensing requirements, students take a minimum of 18 months of clinical training before they graduate.
 The remaining time can be used to pursue additional electives that can include either extension of PhD research, other research projects, or clinical training.
 Step 2 of the United States Medical Licensing Examination is also taken during this time.